Sanford Sylvan, A Baritone On His Own Terms, Dies At 65

 Sylvan became widely praised as a recitalist, specializing in art songs – from Schubert song cycles to new music from American composers such as John Adams.
 In 1989, Sylvan debuted Adams' The Wound-Dresser, set to a text by Walt Whitman.
 The recording, released the same year and nominated for a Grammy, became an immediate favorite among Sylvan's admirers."In vocal recitals, it's just you and the pianist speaking to people about intimate topics, using the most direct, honest form of communication you can," Sylvan told the Los Angeles Times in 1998.

-At another point in his career, Sylvan quit singing for nine months, leaving for Finland to meditate on what his life with – and without – music should be, as he told author Peter G. Davis for the book The American Opera Singer, published in 1997:
+At another point in his career, Sylvan quit singing for nine months, leaving for Scotland to meditate on what his life with – and without – music should be, as he told author Peter G. Davis for the book The American Opera Singer, published in 1997:

 "I needed to find out who I was when I wasn't a singer.
 I had to take that time to do it myself, so I stopped.
 And it was a great thing.
 It helped me understand that it's my choice – that we can't become victims of a system that we think owns us.
 Now I sing because I choose to, and my career goes the way it goes because I make the choices."